2026 Hands-On Review

 Approx $99

-The Kingrinder K6 is a market-breaker.
 Ninety-nine dollars.
-Blind taste tests?
-We can't tell it apart from $200 grinders.
+Blind taste tests against $200 grinders?
+We can't tell the Kingrinder K6 apart.
 Same heptagonal burrs, same sweet balance, half the price.
+That's the market-breaker.

 The trade-off: a threaded catch cup instead of magnetic.
 Two extra seconds of unscrewing.
 If that doesn't bother you, the K6 is the best deal in coffee right now.
 Full stop.